An Official Website of the Commonwealth of Kentucky

 All summer staff is hired for the entire season, and we do not utilize volunteer help.
-We do the best we can to make sure we hire quality college counselors and teaching staff.
-Each summer staff member is background checked by the Kentucky State Police and Cabinet for Health and Family Services, and personally interviewed by the camp director.
+We strive to hire quality college-aged counselors and teaching staff.
+Each staff member has passed a background check issued by the Kentucky State Police and Cabinet for Health and Family Services, and personally interviewed by the Camp Director.
 All summer staff spend two weeks in training prior to the arrival of campers.
-Many of our camp staff are referred to us by KDFWR employees, or by returning counselors.

 It is the responsibility of the camper to make sure he/she takes their prescribed medication.
 Camp staff will remind the campers four (4) times a day to take their medication.
 You should discuss this process with your child before applying for camp.
 If the parent feels the camper is not responsible enough to take his/her own medication, then camp may not be for them.
 All medication is kept in the sick bay area of the camp office, and is distributed to the camper under the direction of camp medical staff.

-We have trained medical personnel on duty at all times at camp.
-If the injury or sickness requires professional attention, we will make every effort to contact a parent before we take your child to the Hospital or Doctor.
+Every educator and conselor is CPR and first-aid certified.
+In addition, many staff members will have advanced training.
+If the injury or sickness requires professional attention, we will make every effort to contact a parent before we take your child to a hospital or doctor.
 We purchase camper insurance for all children that attend our camps.
 Your child is insured from the time they get on the school bus to leave for camp until they get off the bus upon returning on Friday.
 This insurance cost is included in the camp fee.
 It does not cover pre-existing conditions.